SaiSindhuja197/mslearn-fabric/Instructions/Labs/04-data-science.md

 In this exercise, you have created a notebook and trained a machine-learning model.
 You used Scikit-Learn to train the model and MLflow to track its performance.

-### You have successfully completed the lab,.
+### You have successfully completed the exercise,.
 Click on Next >> to procced with next exercise.